epetousis/BirdBridge/README.md

 # BirdBridge

+> [!NOTE]
+> This project is unmaintained, as I no longer use Twitter.

 A tiny server written using Deno and Express which allows Mastodon clients to access Twitter.

 This app doesn't store any data, it just acts as a proxy that rewrites requests in cool ways.